Preventing Chargebacks and Fraudulent Online Orders

 In Helcim Commerce, the CVV is a required field when a customer enters their own card information for payment of an online invoice or in the online store checkout.

-If you are using Helcim Commerce Virtual Terminal, and your customer does not want to provide you with the CVV - send them an invoice (click here for more info).
+If you are using Helcim Virtual Terminal, and your customer does not want to provide you with the CVV - send them an invoice (click here for more info).
 This allows them to make a payment without having to relay their sensitive card information to you.

 Is the transaction size or the items purchased out of the ordinary?